CoRT: Complementary Rankings from Transformers: Abstract

 \section{Abstract}

-Recent approaches towards passage retrieval have successfully employed representations from pretrained \emph{Language Models} (LMs) with large effectiveness gains.
-However, due to high computational cost those approaches are often limited to re-ranking scenarios.
-The candidates in such a scenario are typically retrieved by scalable bag-of-words retrieval models such as BM25.
+Many recent approaches towards neural information retrieval mitigate their computational costs by using a multi-stage ranking pipeline.
+In the first stage, a number of potentially relevant candidates are retrieved using an efficient retrieval model such as BM25.
 Although BM25 has proven decent performance as a first-stage ranker, it tends to miss relevant passages.
-In this context we propose \projname{}, a framework and neural first-stage ranking model that leverages contextual representations from transformer-based language models to complement candidates from term-based ranking functions while causing no significant delay.
-Using the \emph{MS MARCO} dataset, we show that \projname{} significantly increases the candidate recall by complementing BM25 with missing candidates.
-Consequently, we found subsequent re-rankers achieve superior results with less candidates.
-We further demonstrate that with \projname{} a representation-focused retrieval can be realized with latencies as low as BM25.
+In this context we propose \projname{}, a simple neural first-stage ranking model that leverages contextual representations from pretrained language models such as BERT to complement term-based ranking functions while causing no significant delay at query time.
+Using the MS MARCO dataset, we show that \projname{} significantly increases the candidate recall by complementing BM25 with missing candidates.
+Consequently, we find subsequent re-rankers achieve superior results with less candidates.
+We further demonstrate that passage retrieval using \projname{} can be realized with surprisingly low latencies.